 - changes to the work station or equipment used

 - altering the premises to ensure accessibility

 - adjusting policies (such as altering a uniform requirement).

 In support of our continued efforts to arrange meaningful workplace accommodations, we are pleased to introduce the Workplace Accommodation Policy and Procedure.
 The Policy and Procedure were developed to ensure that Academic Staff, Postdoctoral Scholars, Graduate Student Staff Members, MaPS, AUPE Employees, and SLT understand their rights and responsibilities in respect of workplace accommodations.
 The Policy and Procedure will streamline our accommodation processes.

-Request for workplace accommodation can be submitted to your manager, Dean or equivalent, or HR Services.
+Request for workplace accommodation can be submitted to your manager, Dean or equivalent.
 You may also use the appropriate form for your staff group below to facilitate the assessment of your request: